Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 Each of these entity types is indexed within the Sunbiz system and can be identified through a properly conducted search.

 A Florida business entity search works by querying the official database maintained by the Florida Department of State.
-This database indexes every registered corporation, LLC, partnership, and nonprofit entity that has filed with the state.
+This database includes every registered corporation, LLC, partnership, and nonprofit that has filed with the state.

 • Full or partial entity name